 12/10/2020

-Making Extended Work from Home Successful for 2021 and Beyond
+Making Extended Work from Home Successful in 2021 and Beyond

 Some companies and business professionals are counting the days until the pandemic relinquishes its hold on the world and they can return to working from permanent offices and workspaces.
 Many others, however, have concluded that remote work from home comes with its own advantages.
 Despite prior prognostications that worker productivity would suffer and many employees would shirk their responsibilities when working from home, most research indicates the opposite occurred when work from home became the new normal.
 Per one recent study, an astounding 94% of businesses indicate worker productivity either remained the same or improved over pre-COVID-19 pandemic.